harquail/nook_foldlings_thesis/markdown_chapters/31_UI_Interface_Iteration.md

 #Interface Iteration

 In arriving at our final design, we iterated through several potential designs, each time getting feedback through informal user studies.
-The final approach is "feature-based": in other words, we organize.
-These discrete units.
+The final approach is "feature-based": in other words, the user creates multiple cuts and folds in a single action, rather than individually.
+These discrete logical units allow the user to design more quickly, and to combine multiple different feature types to create complex designs.

->>TODO: figure showing alpha UI
+**>>TODO: figure showing alpha UI**

-discuss move from drawing cuts & folds directly to templating

 \begin{tikzpicture}
   \begin{axis}[